dburian/transformer_document_embedding/log/evaluation_environment.md

 - Separating pure models and baselines

 Pure models are easily portable.
 Baselines are not.
 This is the main reason why the code is separated as so.
+Models can be written in pytorch or tensorflow, baselines also act as an adaptors.

 - importing models and tasks by package path